Hats-Protocol/hats-protocol/README.md

 #### Batch Minting

-Ad adminc can also mint multiple Hats by calling `Hats.batchMintHats`.
-This enables an admin to mint instances of the same hat to multiple wearers, to mint several Hat at once, or even to mint an entire Hats tree it just created.
+An admin can also mint multiple Hats by calling `Hats.batchMintHats`.
+This enables an admin to mint instances of the same hat to multiple wearers, to mint several Hats at once, or even to mint an entire Hats tree it just created.

 ### Transfers

 Only a Hat's admin can transfer its token(s) to new wearer(s).

-Unlike typical tokens, the wearer of a Hat cannot transfer theirs.
+Unlike typical tokens, the wearer of a Hat cannot transfer the Hat to another wallet.
 This is because the authorities and responsibilities associated with a Hat are delegated to, not owned by, the wearer.

 As a result, there is no need for safe transfers (transfers which check whether the recipient supports ERC1155) or to pass data to recipient `on1155Received` or `onERC1155BatchReceived` hooks.